amenasse/antkube/README.md

 Currently being developed on Minikube, plan is to move to small self hosted Rasberry Pi cluster.

-Routing to services is performed using the Kubernetes ingress-nginx Controller (not to be confused with the Nginx Ingress Controller for Kubernetes !).
-For now this is installed as a minikube addon which should be enabled by default.
+Routing to services from outside the cluster is performed using [Traefik][Traefik] deployed as an ingress controller.
+This is automatically deployed by k3 as an Auto-Deploying Manifest.

 # Getting Started

-  minikube start --vm-driver=virtualbox
+k3s is currently manually curl installed as per the docs.
+It will eventually be installed as part of the OS images cloud-init script or baked into the image.
+The shell script will configure a systemd service which will start on boot.

 # TODO

-- [ ] Frontend Load Balancing (MetalLB ?)
+- [X] Frontend Load Balancing (Traefik)
 - [X] TLS
 - [X] tutum/hello-world
 - [ ] Fullback systems website